 Florida Department of Health in Union County

-Ms. Johns is a lifelong resident of these local communities and currently resides with her three children.
+Ms. Oody is a lifelong resident of these local communities and currently resides with her three children.